 Orazio loved Sofonisba with all his heart.
 One can tell because he described his wife as small of frame, yet “great among mortals” When Sofonisba died at the age of 93 he inscribed upon her tomb:

-To Sofonisba, my wife, who is recorded among the illustrious women of the world, outstanding in portraying the images of man.
+To Sofonisba, my wife, who is recorded among the illustrious women of the world, is outstanding in portraying the images of man.
 Orazio Lomellino, in sorrow for the loss of his great love, in 1632, dedicated this little tribute to such a great woman.

 In 1620, a few years before her death, Sofonsiba, despite growing frailer and the loss of sight, painted her last self-portrait.
 Shortly after that, she received a visit from Anthony van Dyck, a prominent Flemish artist from the north.
 The young man traveled to meet Sofonisba, seeking her advice, because he so admired her work.